-At September 30th, 2012, the Company's working capital, defined as current assets less current liabilities, was \$540,973 compared to working capital of \$5,750,646 at December 31st, 2011.
-The Company had current liabilities of \$1,591,400 mainly related to current and prior exploration work and \$67,554 in long term payables.
-Subsequent to the period ended September 30th, 2012, the Company received gross proceeds of \$1,235,934 on the exercise of warrants and options.
-The Company believes that it has sufficient working capital to meet all of its contractual and statutory property payment and exploration commitments for the current year, although further financing will be required to undertake all planned exploration activities.
-Further financing will be necessary in order to undertake all of the 2013 planned exploration activities.
+At December 31st, 2012, the Company's working capital, defined as current assets less current liabilities, was \$4,394,985 compared to a working capital of \$5,750,646 at December 31st, 2011.
+The Company has current liabilities of \$672,134 mainly related to current and prior exploration work.
+The Company has sufficient working capital to meet all of its contractual and statutory property payment and exploration commitments for the current year, although further financing will be required to undertake all planned exploration activities.